 - I have 0 asset classes that are more than half a percent off their target.
 My first update had every asset class more than half a percent off the target including some that were 5%+ off.

-Those are fantastic results in my mind especially the fact that all of my asset classes are pretty much where I want them to be right now.
+Those are fantastic results in my mind.
+The fact that all of my asset classes are where I want them to be right now is great.

-I maxed out my 401k and my HSA this year and still have to contribute to my ROTH IRA for 2016.
-I also had enough additional funds to grow my taxable accounts a little bit and hope to have more next year as my income increases and I have additional funds to invest after maxing out the tax-advantaged accounts.
+I maxed out my 401k and my HSA this year.
+I still have to contribute to my ROTH IRA for 2016.
+Beyond that, I had enough additional funds to grow my taxable accounts a little bit and hope to have more next year as my income increases.

-I did have a step back early in the process as I made the conscious choice to take $15,000 in cash I had on the side out of the market completely and put it into my house fund which isn’t represented in these totals.
+I did have a step back early in the process.
+I made the conscious choice to take $15,000 in cash I had on the side out of the market completely.
+The target of those funds was my house fund which isn’t represented in these totals.

-Another choice I made was to hold more cash on the side than I usually do which cost me a bit in terms of returns as the market continued flying up despite strong valuations.
-My asset allocation plan allows me to have a maximum of 10% cash when I feel like the stock market is overvalued and I sat near that level for a good portion of the year.
-That doesn’t mean I stopped buying anything as money continued flowing into my accounts through automated contributions but individual stock values were hard to find so I didn’t pull the trigger on individual buys as much as I would have in past years.
+Another choice I made was to hold more cash on the side than I usually do.
+That cost me a bit in terms of returns as the market continued flying up despite strong valuations.
+My asset allocation plan allows me to have a maximum of 10% cash when I feel like the stock market is overvalued.
+I sat near that level for a good portion of the year.
+That doesn’t mean I stopped buying anything as money continued flowing into my accounts through automated contributions.
+However, individual stock values were hard to find so I didn’t pull the trigger on individual buys as much as I would have in past years.

 I’m not extremely frugal and while that sort of lifestyle works for some people that want to maximize savings; it doesn’t really work for me.
 I like spending money on some things that help me enjoy life right now and I think that’s OK.
 I’m not saying that people who live the super frugal lifestyle are unhappy or depriving themselves or something; but that type of lifestyle just isn’t for everyone.

-That works for some but it doesn’t work for me.
-I want my journey to financial independence to be a happy and enjoyable one and that includes doing some things that may impact my savings rate negatively.
+I want my journey to financial independence to be a happy and enjoyable one.
+That includes doing some things that may impact my savings rate negatively.
 I believe in moderation in all things in life and that includes the journey to early retirement.

 I think my goal is to make sure that my expenses don’t explode any time soon and if I maintain a similar spending level year to year then I can increase my savings rate simply by increasing my income.